-The violation of rights conferred by the patent is punishable with a fine of 89 minimum wages in the case of individuals and 200 minimum wages in the case of a public entity, all of the legal sector.
+The violation of rights conferred by the patent is punishable with a fine of 89 minimum wages in the case of individuals and 200 minimum wages in the case of a public entity.
+The minimum wage referred to in this provision is that applicable to the public sector.